Dovahk11n0/splunk-brute-force-detection-lab/README.md

 # Brute Force Attack Detection Lab Using Splunk

+Hands-on SOC lab built as part of my transition into cybersecurity, simulating a real brute-force attack end-to-end — from attack simulation to Splunk detection, MITRE ATT&CK mapping, alerting, and containment.

 ## Overview

 This lab simulates a brute force authentication attack from a Kali Linux machine against a Windows 10 target over SMB.